yadavta/VideoNet/trimming/README.md

 - `study_id`: identifier for Prolific study through which this action was trimmed
 - `session_id`: identifier for unique Prolific session through which this action was trimmed
 - `assigned_at`: time that Prolific user was assigned this task; used for returning tasks due to timeout
+- `load`: integer representing how hefty the workload for this task is

 `Clips` table schema:
 - `id`: primary key (unique identifier)